wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-sample-app.md

 4. Change the Default application pool to make file access easier
 5. Set the Anonymous user to your admin account and password

-This PowerShell script should be run locally while RDP’d into IIS01.
+This PowerShell script should be run locally while RDP'd into IIS01.

 	# IIS Server Post Build Config Script
 	# Get Admin Account and Password